arras-energy/.github/profile/README.md

 ### Access remote resources

-HiPAS GridLAB-D requires access to many remote resources.
-To ensure that access is possible, please verify that your site supports the [HiPAS GridLAB-D cybersecurity plan](/CYBERSECURITY.md).
+Arras Energy requires access to many online resources.
+To ensure that access is possible, please verify that your site supports the [Arras Energy cybersecurity plan](/CYBERSECURITY.md).

 # Current Project Status